manuel-munoz-aguirre/PyHIST/README.md

 	/path_with/images/test.svs
 ```

-## Tutorial <a name="tutorial"></a>
+## Documentation <a name="documentation"></a>
-PyHIST's [tutorial](https://pyhist.readthedocs.io) contains documentation explaining all available arguments and processing modes, as well as examples to perform histological image segmentation, patch sampling, and explanations of the inner workings of the segmentation pipeline.
+PyHIST's [documentation](https://pyhist.readthedocs.io/) explains in detail the installation steps and all available arguments and processing modes, as well as [tutorial](https://pyhist.readthedocs.io/en/latest/tutorial/) with examples to perform histological image segmentation, patch sampling, and explanations of the inner workings of the segmentation pipeline.
+An example [use case](https://pyhist.readthedocs.io/en/latest/testcase/) over The Cancer Genome Atlas WSIs is also available to demonstrate how to use PyHIST to prepare data for a machine learning application.

 ## References<a name="references"></a>